36 Non-Candy Easter Egg Fillers Kids Will Love

 Creative Erasers

-One of my kids favorite stationery items is the eraser.
+One of my kid’s favorite stationery items is the eraser.
 And not just the classic pink pearl eraser.
 They love erasers in all shapes and colors.

+To be honest, they aren’t always used as erasers either.
+Many times they become little play friends and are eventually named.
 The best part is that these little erasers fit into Easter eggs.
-Some of my favorites are unicorn donuts (because why not), icy pops, scented ice cream cones or even astronauts (affiliates).
+Some of my favorites are unicorn donuts (because why not), ice pops or even astronauts (affiliates).
 Kids will delight in discovering these little gems.
 Even if they don’t use them for erasing.

 Pencil Sharpener